alvr-org/ALVR/wiki/Installation-guide.md

 ### Launch ALVR together with SteamVR

-You can skip the ALVR Launcher and open ALVR automatically together with SteamVR.
-Open ALVR, go to the `installation` tab and click on `Register ALVR driver`.
+You can skip the ALVR Dashboard and open ALVR automatically together with SteamVR.
+Open ALVR, go to the `Installation` tab and click on `Register ALVR driver`.

 ### Use a browser different than Chrome